slatedocs/slate/source/includes/_cli.md

 netlify update -n my-test-site -d www.example.com -p my-password
 ```

-You'll need to configure the DNS settings for your [custom domain](/docs/custom_domains) separately from assigning the domain to your site.
+You'll need to configure the DNS settings for your [custom domain]#custom_domains) separately from assigning the domain to your site.